Best Hammock Tarp Reviews & Guide

 Criteria for Evaluation of Hammock Tarps

-Size: Regardless of what style tarp you choose, you want to ensure the tarp extends between 6 to 12 in.
-(15 to 30 cm) over each end of your hammock.
-An 8×10 ft (2.4×3 m) tarp turned ~39° to be an asym tarp provides a ridge line of nearly 13 ft (4 m).
-This would provide ample coverage for nearly any hammock.
-Remember that a hammock sags when properly hung so a 10 ft (3 m) long hammock will have a peak-to-peak length of just over 8 ft (2.4 m).
+Size: Regardless of what style tarp you decides to choose, you want to ensure the tarp extends between 5 to 12 inches over each end of your shelter area or hammock.
+An 8 ft x 10 ft tarp turned approximately 40 degrees to be an asym tarp provides a ridge line of nearly 13 feet.
+This would provide ample coverage for nearly any hammock or shelter area.
+Remember that a hammock sags when properly hung so a 10 foot long hammock will have a peak-to-peak length of just over 8 feet.
+Amazing right!

 Style: Tarps commonly come in rectangular, hexagonal, catenary or diamond (square) shapes.
 Different shapes will provide you different coverage.
 They’ll also have different amounts of anchor points which will affect your ease of set up.